 Originally from Minnesota, Glenn Herbert Davis is a function-fiction maker and repairman in Tulsa, Oklahoma.
 His work is primarily focused on issues of the individual human body and the (contrived) systems to which it is subject; with ongoing interests in: the perversion of knowledge through its descent and its display; physical labor / craft as locus of both skill and strife; the institution; function and utility; valuation; and (the) "other".
 Davis explores his topics through highly-divergent media -- currently large-scale installations interweaving wooden buildings, furniture and functional implements with performance, (actions, sound, and spoken word), still and moving imagery, specialty books, sediments, and bric-a-brac.

 Davis was Gallery Director and taught at the University of Tulsa, Ohio University and Iowa State University, and was Lead Preparator and Operations Manager of Intermedia Arts, Minneapolis.
-He was the recipient of Oklahoma Visual Arts Coalition Fellowships in 2010 and 2006, an Oklahoma Visual Arts Coalition Project Grant in 2010, a Jerome Foundation Artist Grant in 1998, and a Jerome Installation Art Commission in 1996.
-Davis currently teaches photography online for the Art Institute of Pittsburgh and resides “six miles south” in West Tulsa with his gal, her gal, their gal, and
+He was a Concept/Ok Focus Selected Artist in 2016, and a Concept/Ok Survey Award of Merit recipient in 2013.
+Davis was the recipient of Oklahoma Visual Arts Coalition Fellowships in 2010 and 2006, an Oklahoma Visual Arts Coalition Project Grant in 2010, a Jerome Foundation Artist Grant in 1998, and a Jerome Installation Art Commission in 1996.
+Davis currently works as a BMU technician, (frequently seen through the windows of skyscrapers) and teaches for La Salle University.
+He resides “six miles south” in West Tulsa with his gal, her gal, their gal, and